vickygovekar/Digital-citizen-engagement-hub/README.md

 # Digital Citizen Engagement Hub

-## Overview
+## Project Description
 Digital Citizen Engagement Hub is a full-stack web application developed as part of an internship project.
-The goal of the platform is to strengthen communication between citizens and government authorities by providing a digital space where issues can be reported, tracked, and discussed transparently.
+The platform aims to improve communication between citizens and local authorities by providing a centralized digital space where citizens can report issues, track their status, and engage with community discussions.

-The application follows a client–server architecture with a modern frontend and a REST-based backend connected to a database.
+The project follows a client–server architecture with a modern frontend and a RESTful backend connected to a relational database.

 ---

+## Overview
+Traditional grievance redressal systems are often slow and lack transparency.
+This project addresses that gap by offering a digital solution where citizens can actively participate in civic engagement and authorities can manage reported issues more efficiently.

+The system is designed to be scalable, modular, and easy to extend with additional administrative and analytical features.

+---

 ## Key Features
 - Citizen issue reporting with image uploads
-- Community feed to view and discuss reported issues
+- Community feed to view reported civic issues
 - Issue status tracking
-- User authentication and validation
-- Admin-ready backend structure for future role-based access
+- Structured backend APIs
+- File upload handling for reported issues
-- Clean separation of frontend and backend code
+- Clean separation of frontend and backend
+- Database-driven data management

 ---